Specific Business Taxes

 The seller or owner of the property is donating the property to a government agency or to a church, mosque or temple.
 This taxes is not applied during these type of property transfers.

-If you are going to buy property in Thailand or buying land in the name of your Thai wife you will need to view what the overall cost would be.
-This business tax during conveyancing or property transfer is to stop speculation in the property market as the government did not want to create a property bubble.
-Always take proper legal advice from a property lawyer in Thailand if you are not certain as rules and regulation do change as well as how they interpret the laws.
+If you are going to buy property in Thailand or buying land in the name of your Thai wife.
+You will need to view what the overall cost would be.
+This business tax during conveyancing or property transfer.
+This is to stop speculation in the property market as the government did not want to create a property bubble.
+Always take proper legal advice from a property lawyer in Thailand.
+This if you are not certain as rules and regulation do change as well as how they interpret the laws.

-When buying a condo in Thailand you should always ask the seller how long they have owned the property as well as if the property is his primary address.
-The reason is that the transfer taxes will be higher and they might want to work this cost into the selling price.
+When buying a condo in Thailand you should always ask the seller how long they have owned the property.
+This as well as if the property is his primary address.
+The reason is that the transfer taxes will be higher.
+This and they might want to work this cost into the selling price.